cmdmnt/commandment/doc/developer/guide/dependencies.rst

 	$ pipenv install

-This should download and install all python requirements.
+This should download and install all python requirements into a new virtualenv.

-.. note:: This supersedes the :file:requirements.txt method.
+.. note:: This supersedes the :file:`requirements.txt` method.

 Front end dependencies
 ----------------------